fevieira27/MoveToBeActive/README.md

 **4.1.0** (27/Oct/22)
 - [X] Add option to remove battery, date and weather info.

-**4.2.0** (Coming Soon)
+**4.2.0** (17/Mar/23)
-- [ ] Convert Atmospheric Pressure to Inches of Mercury when user is not using metric-based units.
-- [ ] Give the user the possibility to chose the wind speed to be displayed in knots
+- [X] New data field added: Next Sun Event (12 or 24h format)
 - [X] Add color categories to body battery icon, depending on value
-- [ ] Add option to show the battery icon in grayscale or following the accent color (instead of green/yellow/red)
-- [X] Code improvements to reduce memory usage of the config/customization menu
+- [X] Code improvements to reduce memory usage of the config/customization menu and watch face
 - [X] Adapting code to SDK 4.2.2
 - [X] Added support for newly released Forerunners: 265, 265s and 965

+**4.2.1** (Coming Soon)
+- [ ] Add option to show the battery icon in grayscale or following the accent color (instead of green/yellow/red)
+- [ ] Convert Atmospheric Pressure to Inches of Mercury when user is not using metric-based units.
+- [ ] Give the user the possibility to chose the wind speed to be displayed in knots

 ## Watchface examples: